zogar1993/jsonkraken/README.md

 ### Imports

-JsonArray and JsonObject are in package *net.jemzart.jsonkraken.values*.
+All wrapped types are derived from JsonValue, and they can be found in package *net.jemzart.jsonkraken.values*.

-All needed extension methods are in package *net.jemzart.jsonkraken*.
+For serialization, deserialization and transformation, you may use JsonKraken in package *net.jemzart.jsonkraken*.

 - - -